thosgood/this-weeks-finds/markdown/101-151/week144.md

 the key idea behind all the definitions of *weak* n-category is that the ways of composing j-morphisms should satisfy associativity and all the other usual laws only up to equivalence.
-For example, suppose we have some morphisms a: w → x, b: w → y and c: y → z in a 1-category.
+For example, suppose we have some morphisms a: w\to x, b: w\to y and c: y\to z in a 1-category.
 Then associativity holds "on the nose", i.e., as an equation:

 a(bc) = (ab)c.